Quality statement 5: Specialised management

 Denominator – the number of adults continuing to experience episodes of faecal incontinence after initial management.

 Data source: Local data collection.
-Also contained in NICE audit support for Faecal incontinence (NICE clinical guideline 49), criterion 5.
 The National Audit of Continence Care (NACC) collects data on further investigations and referrals to a specialist or another service for people with a treatment plan.

 Service providers have local referral pathways for all options for specialised management of faecal incontinence and ensure that staff providing initial management are aware of them.